Taking Your Car Accident Insurance Claims to Small Claims Court

 It gets done through the court system.
-But it bypasses the more complex and formal judicial process.
+But it bypasses the more complicated and formal judicial process.
 The trade off is the award for a lower amount.

 Who is Permitted to File a Small Claims Lawsuit?

 The person filing a small claims lawsuit must be over 18 years of age.
-And if under 18, they will require a parent or guardian to file for them.
+And if under 18, they will require a parent or guardian to register for them.

 - Small Claims Lawsuit Basics